-We continue to maintain several long-standing compensation practices that we believe contribute to good corporate governance, including our "claw-back policy" described on page 28, our stock ownership guidelines described beginning on page 28, our hedging and other stock ownership restrictions described on page 29 and our annual compensation risk review described beginning on page 6.
-We did not make any significant changes to our executive compensation program in fiscal year 2011 other than the changes to our calculation methodology for LTIP Award payouts described beginning on page 36.
+We continue to maintain several long-standing compensation practices that we believe contribute to good corporate governance, including our "claw-back policy" described on page 29, our stock ownership guidelines described on page 30, our hedging and other stock ownership restrictions described on page 30 and our annual compensation risk review described beginning on page 6.
+We did not make any significant changes to our executive compensation program in fiscal year 2013.